hapax/hapax.github.io/assets/chuzenji.md

 pretzels, and cut up concrete stairs to the backstreet.
-The weedlot really is a little forest, a poetic apposition to the guesthouse, and I clamber over a fence and down a stone wall to take in its petrichor and glistening tussock.
+The weedlot really is a little forest, a poetic apposition to the guesthouse, and I clamber over a fence and down a stone wall to take in its petrichor and glistening tussock before checking in.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />